F1 to Green Card: How International Students Can Stay in the U.S. Permanently

 Finally, it’s worth mentioning the F1 to green card timeline when you file through a spouse.

 - Timeline if you’re married to a Lawful Permanent Resident: As stated, getting a green card through a Lawful Permanent Resident spouse is longer and can take up to three to four years. ( Remember the visa bulletin?).
-This is because sometimes the Form I-130 and the Form I-485 are filed separately.
-If filed these forms separately, you have to wait for the Form I-130 to be approved and for USCIS to notify you when to file the Form I-485 (Again, remember the visa bulletin?).
+This is because you will sometimes the Form I-130 and Form I-485 separately.
+If you filed these forms separately, you have to wait for Form I-130 to be approved and for USCIS to notify you when to file Form I-485 (Again, remember the visa bulletin?).
 This means that F1 to green card timeline requires waiting for the time to process each form individually.

 The next most common way an international student can become a resident is through an employer, or through a job you’re hired for.
-This is often referred to as “Employment-Based” immigration or “EB” for short.
-This section will cover the two most common categories of EB cases, EB2 and EB3.
+Most refer to the process as “Employment-Based” immigration or “EB” for short.
+This section will cover the two most common categories of EB cases, EB1, EB2 and EB3.

-Getting a green card through work can be complicated
+The complications of getting a green card through work

 It’s more complicated because there are a few extra steps before your company can file an I-140 petition for you.
 The employer must show that there are no U.S. workers that the company could hire besides you.
 In other words, before a company can start the F1 to green card process it has to show that you’re not taking a job away from a qualified U.S. worker.

-For EB2, the job you are offered must require a Master’s Degree or a Bachelor’s Degree plus 5 years experience.
+For EB2, the job an employer offers you must require a Master’s Degree or a Bachelor’s Degree plus 5 years experience.
 For EB3, the job has to require at least a Bachelor’s Degree.